zwhitchcox/hitchcoxaesthetics.com/roadmap.md

     - maybe make stepped menu so you can go back and forth for nested menu levels...should make things more easily digestible
 ```

+questions:

+- when searching botox knoxville, we don't show up, but smiley, sculpt do
+- phone number is not changing even when clicking through ads
+- restricted medical content on site links